xarantolus/filtrite/README.md

 **Note**: I'm not 100% sure if all list formats that are used are actually supported by [the ruleset generation tool](https://github.com/xarantolus/subresource_filter_tools) (as the output indicates some failures).
 If you have a comment on that, please open an issue :)

-### Contributing
+### Using your own filter lists
 This program is designed in a way that allows easily adding new lists.
-If you have an idea for new lists & combinations, then feel free to open an issue or pull request to point it out.

-To add a new list:
+To create a new list:

+1. Fork this repository
+2. Enable GitHub Actions in the settings of your forked repository
-1. Choose a name, e.g. `example-list`
+3. Choose a name for the list, e.g. `example-list`
-2. Create a file `lists/example-list.txt` that contains all URLs.
+4. Create a file `lists/example-list.txt` that contains all URLs.
 It should look like this:
 ```
 # Comments and empty lines are allowed
 # List one URL per line: